roelandschoukens/dcc-ci-monitor-brightness-control/Readme.md

 us is that code `0x10` sets the brightness, and code `0x12` sets the contrast.

 The brightness is always set to the same percentage for all monitors, which may not mean they actually get the same brightness, but for now no compensation for that was implemented yet.
+For the contrast setting you can specify which level counts as ‘neutral’ (i.e. using the full panel brightness, but with no clipped highlights).

 ## Monitor support